 Application and document deadlines:

-Please note: We are temporarily accepting unofficial transcripts for applications for the Spring 2023 term.
+Please note: We are temporarily accepting unofficial transcripts for applications for the Fall 2023 and Spring 2024 terms.

 - Completion of 24 semester units of pre-business core courses prior to admission

 - Minimum 2.5 cumulative GPA in pre-business core (see below)